c-v-ya/blog/src/pages/resume/index.md

 I seek to work remotely because I'm well organized and already have experience in working with distributed teams.
 I'm aiming for the result not for sitting sacred hours that's why I can agree at tracking time on tasks at most.
 But no crazy screenshot/webcam/activity trackers, sorry.
 Also I'm against heavy bureaucracy, because it just kills all aspiration.

-Lastly, I have a strong boundaries between work and personal life and I'm not ready to give all my time to the former, even if it compensates me three times as high.
+Lastly, I have strong boundaries between work and personal life and I'm not ready to give all my time to the former, even if it compensates me three times as high.

 ## Hackathons